GraphicHealer/AutounattendGUI/README.md

 }
 ```

-You will want to change some of the paths.
+You will want to change some of the paths, to point to your new build directory.
 For example:
 ```json
 {
     "AutounattendXML": ".\\MyOrgName\\Autounattend.xml",